Who is Buddha?

 Death of Siddhartha Gautam (Buddha)

 According to Mahaparinibbana Sutta, Lord Buddha declared at the age of 80 that he would soon gain the Parinirvana or the last deathless state and give up his earlier body.
+The Buddha died of tainted pork.
+He had an illness called pig bel, which was caused by the toxin of clostridium perfringesis.

 After he said that, he was given the final meal as an offering from “Cunda”.
 Feeling violently ill, Buddha died of Mesenteric Infarction, a symptom of old age and gave up his body.